jupyter-server/gateway_provisioners/docs/source/operators/deploy-kubernetes.md

 #### `GP_NAMESPACE`

-This environment variable identifies to the namespace in which the host application is running.
+This environment variable identifies the namespace in which the host application is running.
 It defaults to the namespace named `default`, but its recommended that host application deployment configure its own namespace and this environment variable be set to that value.

 ### Bring-Your-Own Namespace

-Users can specify their own namespace be used but setting `GP_SHARED_NAMESPACE` = `False` and specifying the `KERNEL_NAMESPACE` environment variable in the `env` stanza of the kernel's start request (e.g., `POST /api/kernels`).
+Users can specify their own namespace be used by setting `GP_SHARED_NAMESPACE` = `False` and specifying the `KERNEL_NAMESPACE` environment variable in the `env` stanza of the kernel's start request (e.g., `POST /api/kernels`).
 This namespace model is preferred in multi-tenant configurations, particularly when a Gateway server is the host application or, for example, in JupyterHub situations where Hub launches notebook servers into user-oriented namespaces.